 Amna Al Qubaisi

-Amna Al Qubaisi is not leaving her sister making history as the first Arab woman to compete in Formula 4 while representing the UAE.
+Along with her sister Hamda, Amna Al Qubaisi is making history as the first Arab woman to compete in Formula 4 while representing the UAE.
 When Al Qubaisi was 14 years old, her love for the sport began according to an interview with Curly Tales.
 Her father, Khaled Al Qubaisi, served as her greatest source of inspiration.
 As the first Emirati driver to race in the illustrious 24 hours of Le Mans ( an endurance-focused sports car race held annually near the town of Le Mans, France,) he served as her primary source of motivation when it came to racing.
 It’s hardly surprising that she developed a taste for the sport and wanted to give it a go given that she comes from a family of racers.

-Finally, becoming an F1 racer is not just glitz and glam…it’s hard work as you first have to climb the rankings by joining kart races which is a method that is best for younger racers to get involved in the sport.
+Finally, becoming an F1 racer is not just glitz and glam…it’s hard work as you first have to climb the rankings by joining kart races, a method that is best for younger racers to get involved in the sport.
 All of the top Formula 1 drivers began their careers driving racing carts, there are other circuits one might join to demonstrate their skills, including the European circuit.
-These circuits will aid in developing their abilities in order to be ready for the Formula 1 competitions as well as important networking opportunities.
+These circuits will aid in developing their abilities in order to be ready for the Formula 1 competitions.